Tennis: Yuki Bhambri reaches career’s first ATP Tour final

 Playing alongside the tall South African, the pair beat the all-Austrian pair of Alexander Erler and Lucas Miedler 6-3, 6-2 in the opening round, followed by a 6-4, 6-4 win over fourth seeds Marcel Granollers of Spain and Argentine Horacio Zeballos.

 In the final they will take on either Robin Haase and Philipp Oswald, or the all-American pair of Nathaniel Lammons and Jackson Withrow.
-The second semi-final takes place on Saturday.
+The second semi-final takes place on Friday, followed by the final on Saturday.

 During his time as a singles player, Bhambri, the 2009 Junior Australian Open champion, had broken into the top 100 twice – after an injury layover in between.
 He had also reached the quarterfinal of the ATP 500 event in Washington DC in 2017, beating then world No 22 Gael Monfils en route.